Costume Museum of Canada

 Our museum seeks to preserve and exhibit the costumes worn by the people of Canada over the decades.

 The Museum has many exciting opportunities for volunteers.
-We are currently looking for volunteers for our October 2016 exhibit.
+We are currently looking for presenters for our Museum in a Suitcase Program.
+Presenters need to have a passion for fashion or history and be comfortable speaking in front of a group.
+A presenter training session will be held in late March or April.
 Find out more about volunteering with us.